tillitis/tkey-ssh-agent/README.md

 It will also output the SSH ed25519 public key for this instance of the app on this specific TKey USB stick.
-So again; if the signer app binary, the USS, or the UDS in the physical USB stick change, then the private key will also change -- and thus the derived public key, your public identity in the world of SSH.
+So again; if the signer app binary, the USS, or the UDS in the physical USB stick change, the private key will also change -- and thus the derived public key: your public identity in the world of SSH.

-If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try to log onto your local computer (if sshd is running there).
+If you copy-paste the public key into your `~/.ssh/authorized_keys`, you can try to log onto your local computer (if sshd is running there).
 The socket path set/output above is also needed by SSH in `SSH_AUTH_SOCK`: